lss233/MiniDB/README.md

 # MiniDB
-A lightweight database implementation on kotlin.
+A lightweight database implementation in kotlin, written as a learning project.